MPLew-is/homebrew-blend/ReadMe.markdown

 	- Implemented with `uninstall --blend-only`

-- [ ] Handle upstream blend deletion
+- [x] Handle upstream blend deletion

+	- Implemented with `forEachLocalBlend` function, which doesn't fail when the tap-blend doesn't exist

 - [ ] Add `man` page/other documentation